 The state of conservation, the rarity, importance and desirability of the subject, the knowledge of who is active in the market at that moment, general changes of taste, and provenance.
 From the 17th century onwards print collectors and dealers tended to mark their holdings with inscriptions and little stamps, usually on the reverse of the sheets.
 Some historical collections are famous among the cognoscenti for their quality and size.
 To be able to trace a print back to one or perhaps several such celebrated collections ‘ennobles’ the print and raises its value, giving the owner or potential buyer the confidence that it is indeed a fine and important example.

 While the big names, Albrecht Dürer and Rembrandt above all, still dominate the market in terms of the numbers of prints offered and prices achieved, fine, early impressions of their prints have today become quite scarce.

-At the same time, shifts in taste mean that unusual, quirky and dramatic images by lesser-known printmakers — such as those by Albrecht Altdorfer and Paolo Farinati above — become increasingly sought after.
+At the same time, unusual, quirky and dramatic images by lesser-known printmakers — such as those by Hans Sebald Beham and Pierre-Paul Prud’hon, above — become increasingly sought after.